What Serious Entrepreneurs Already Know and Do

 Re-engineer your meetings

-We have all attended and even chaired meetings which goes nowhere, is counter-productive and do not stay within the confined timelines.
+We have all attended and even chaired meetings which goes nowhere, is counter-productive and does not stay within the confined timelines.
 Make sure all the meetings you attend and chair meet the following guidelines:

 • Is the purpose of the meeting clearly defined?